 University of Maryland -- Emergency Medicine

-Seeing a multitude of new patients every shift, who have health issues that span the range of medical and surgical specialties, makes every day interesting, challenging, and completely unpredictable.
+Seeing a multitude of new patients every shift with health issues that span the range of medical and surgical specialties, makes every day in emergency medicine interesting, challenging, and completely unpredictable.
 One of the best parts of my job is that I learn something new every day.
 I enjoy getting the first crack at puzzling patient presentations and trying to determine the diagnosis and best initial treatment plan.
-In addition, I value the role of emergency physicians as health care providers for every patient who presents to the department, without concern for their insurance coverage or ability to pay.
+In addition, I value my role as a health care provider for any patient who presents to the department, without concern for their insurance coverage or ability to pay.

 Outside of my career, I spend most of my time doing outdoors activities and spending time with my family.
 I enjoy running, skiing, hiking, biking, and backpacking.